HydroModPy/HydroModPy/docs/readthedocs/source/architecture/calibration/calibration-overview.rst

 It is useful when you want to answer:

-- which package owns launcher orchestration versus generic calibration logic,
+- which package owns the calibration entry point versus the generic calibration logic,
 - where prepared runtime support comes from before optimization starts,
 - where runnable cases stop and reusable calibration-core code starts.

 Architecture map
 ----------------

-The current calibration stack is split into five layers:
+The current calibration stack is split into four layers:

-- ``launchers/model_calibration`` owns launcher-facing orchestration:
-  validation, candidate actualization, reruns, manifests, reports, and output selection.
-- ``launchers/process_simulation/model_calibration_support.py`` exposes the
-  public bridge from a prepared simulation runtime to reusable hydraulic support.
-- ``hydromodpy/simulation/model_calibration_support.py`` owns the shared
+- ``hydromodpy/calibration/cli.py`` owns the ``hmp run
-  support contract used between prepared simulation state and calibration runtime helpers.
+  <calibration.toml>`` workflow entry point.
+It validates the config,
+  builds the engine, runs the optimizer, and writes the report.
-- ``hydromodpy/analysis/calibration/core`` owns the reusable calibration
+- ``hydromodpy/simulation/execution/trial.py`` owns the prepare-once,
+  evaluate-many primitive used by every trial inside the ask/tell loop.
+- ``hydromodpy/calibration/`` (engine, parameters, objective,
-  engine, parameter sets, objective handling, method dispatch, and canonical results.
+  optimizer, diagnostics, persistence) owns the reusable calibration engine, parameter sets, objective handling, method dispatch, and canonical results.
-- ``hydromodpy/analysis/calibration/cases`` and ``devkit`` own runnable
-  scientific cases plus scaffolding and maintenance helpers for new cases.
+- ``hydromodpy/calibration/cases/`` owns runnable scientific cases that exercise the full calibration loop end to end.

 Recommended reading path
 ------------------------

 When reading the code from the published docs, the shortest useful path is:

-1. ``launchers/model_calibration/launcher.py``
+1. ``hydromodpy/_cli/commands/run.py`` (workflow = "calibration"
+   dispatch)
-2. ``launchers/model_calibration/runtime.py``
+2. ``hydromodpy/calibration/cli.py``
-3. ``hydromodpy/simulation/model_calibration_support.py``
+3. ``hydromodpy/calibration/engine.py``
-4. ``hydromodpy/analysis/calibration/core/``
+4. ``hydromodpy/simulation/execution/trial.py``
-5. one package under ``hydromodpy/analysis/calibration/cases/``
+5. one case under ``hydromodpy/calibration/cases/``

 Related code-oriented docs
 --------------------------

-Several useful prose documents already exist in the repository even though they were not previously surfaced from the architecture section:
+Several useful prose documents already exist in the repository even though they were not previously surfaced from the architecture
+section:

-- ``hydromodpy/analysis/calibration/README.md`` for the package map,
+- ``hydromodpy/calibration/README.md`` for the package map,
-- ``hydromodpy/analysis/calibration/docs/case_cookbook.md`` for case authoring,
-- ``hydromodpy/analysis/calibration/docs/config_reference.md`` for config
+- ``docs/developers/calibration_guide.md`` for the end-to-end user
-  conventions,
+  guide,
-- case-local ``README.md`` files under ``cases/`` for runnable examples.
+- case-local docstrings under ``hydromodpy/calibration/cases/`` for
+  runnable examples.

 See also
 --------